ShahzaibPersonal/guess-index/README.md

 # guess-index

-this will help you know, if you enter a Column Number to know the Name of Column of Excel Sheet.
+This will help you know, if you enter a Column Number to know the Name of Column of Excel Sheet.

+You can test it here: https://shahzaibpersonal.github.io/guess-index/

 ## Disclaimer
 This solution is my own solution for this problem which is in correct.
 Thats what i was able to think for at the moment and it is only collection as long as number is upto **17576** after that it bangs.
 So that is why we are limited.